Fast2docs/Fast2-docs/docs/components/worker.md

 your contents, your rules, your metadata, all synchronously, exactly where you expect them (or asked them to be), never stepping on each other.
 No migration project could be overcome if it was not by them!

-If they role can seem quite important, they are paradoxically as easy and straight forward to get up and running.
+If their role can seem quite important, they are paradoxically as easy and straight forward to get up and running.
 Just the right files to gather, as mentioned here, and a new worker just enrolled!

 One of the major aspects of a promising migration project is what all project managers will ask you to vouch for: performance metrics.
 Let’s suppose you need to migrate documents from a source system into a second one, the latter having a much higher input flow tolerance.
 No need for empirical statistics to know that the old ECM will be the bottleneck.
 An architecture similar to a hybrid deployment variant (topic we presented [here](../../getting-started/installation/#root-folder-anatomy)) could easily be envisioned.
 But let’s complicate things a little bit here: in-between the extraction and the injection phase, the metadata have to be updated, with new date formatting and heavy mapping of document related properties.
 Can still a hybrid-like architecture save you now ?